Afghan Opium Production Has Flourished Under U.S. Occupation

 Afghanistan could now be fairly described as a ‘narco-state’ and the role that the U.S. military has played in that nation’s illicit evolution cannot be ignored.

-In 2013, one international law enforcement official, who spoke to The New York Times on the condition that his identity remain concealed, made some rather damning statements about the Afghan government.
+- In 2013, one international law enforcement official, who spoke to the New York Times on the condition that his identity remain concealed, made some rather damning statements about the Afghan government.

 In the past, the U.N. has estimated that opium production and trafficking makes up roughly 15 percent of Afghanistan’s gross domestic product, a figure that is expected to rise as international military and development spending declines.

-As of January 2017, there were approximately 8,400 U.S. troops in Afghanistan, fifteen years after invading that country.
+As of January 2017, there were approximately 8,400 U.S. troops in Afghanistan, 15 years after invading that country.

 As of March 19, 2017, a total of 2,392 U.S. service members have been killed in Afghanistan.